 Shock troopers are elite members of the clone army.
 Under Palpatine's new regime, they are assigned as escorts and bodyguards to the Emperor.

-Status: Shock Trooper is a repaint of the figure from 2006's TSC Skirmish In The Senate Battle Packs set which is a rework of 2005's ROTS Clone Trooper (III 41) figure.
+Status: Shock Trooper is a straight repack of 2005's ROTS Clone Trooper [Shock Trooper] (III 6) figure.

 Retail: $6.99 USD

 Market Value: Click here to check the latest prices based on listings.